gurrrrrrett3/light/docs/api/constants/datatypes/index.md

 ## Luau Tables

-As you'll learn in the [tables section](./generics/arr.md), a luau table can also be a valid Datatype under certain circumstances.
+A luau table can also be a valid Datatype under [certain circumstances](./generics/tables/index.md).

 ## Lying to luau